taocpp/PEGTL/doc/Control-Reference.md

 A control adapter that provides a non-intrusive way to selectively make rules behave "as if" they were inside of a [`must`](Rule-Reference.md#must-r-) rule.

 * Uses custom error messages for `raise()` and `raise_nested()`.
-* Uses custom error messages to select rules for `must`-like behaviour.
+* Uses custom error messages to select rules for `must`-like behavior.
 * Can enforce custom error message to all calls to `raise()` and `raise_nested()`.
 * Modifies `failure()`, `raise()` and `raise_nested()`.
 * All other control functions are taken from the adapted control.